Bryan Newland

-Bryan Todd Newland is an American attorney and tribal leader serving as the Assistant Secretary of the Interior for Indian Affairs.
+Bryan Todd Newland is an American attorney and tribal leader who served as the Assistant Secretary of the Interior for Indian Affairs from 2021 to 2025.

 Early life and education

 Newland was born and raised in the Bay Mills Indian Community, located in Chippewa County, Michigan.
-He earned a Bachelor of Arts degree in social relations from Michigan State University and a Juris Doctor in Indian law from the Michigan State University College of Law.
+He earned a Bachelor of Arts degree in social relations from Michigan State University and a Juris Doctor from the Michigan State University College of Law.

 Career

-From 2009 to 2012, Newland served as a senior advisor to the assistant secretary of the Interior for Indian affairs.
+From 2009 to 2012, Newland served as a senior advisor to the Assistant Secretary of the Interior for Indian affairs.
 He then joined the Fletcher Law Firm in Lansing, Michigan.
 He served as chief judge of the Bay Mills Indian Community from 2013 to 2017 and as tribal chair from 2017 to 2021.
 He was also a regent of the Bay Mills Community College from 2016 to 2021.
 In 2020, Newland wrote an op-ed endorsing Pete Buttigieg's 2020 presidential campaign, arguing Buttigieg "speaks to issues important to Tribal Nations and our citizens."